-What began as the dream of a mother and a busy housewife has become an institution in the Zebulon Community for fifty years.
+What began as the dream of a mother and a busy housewife has become an institution in the Zebulon Community for almost sixty years.
 After the death of Mrs. Wade in 1960, Alma Doris Massey realized the need for dance to continue for the young people in this area.
-Hrt husband, Frank Massey, closed in their two car garage and in the fall of that year the journey began.
+Her husband, Frank Massey, closed in their two car garage and in the fall of that year the journey began.

 In 1967 Debby Massey Driver took the reins of Massey School of Dance, teaching in the same studio until her husband Eddie Driver, built a studio in the basement of their new home north of Zebulon.
 Later, Eddie built a larger studio with two teaching studios (now three studios).
 In 1989, Eddie built a second location in Wilson, where "Miss" Debby and several teachers taught for eleven years.

-Now, with Inga Beck as assistant director, the school has six teachers, and office staff of one, and many extremely talented volunteers who together ensure that the journey continues.
+Now, with Inga Beck as assistant director, the school has six teachers, and office staff and many extremely talented volunteers who together ensure that the journey continues.

 Our goal...our Mission Statement... is to love these children, to help them realize their self worth, to share our love and our knowledge of dance, to be a very small but positive part of what they become as adults... and to share the journey.